Ericsson's networks unit recovers, shares rally

-STOCKHOLM A recovery in Ericsson's network equipment business pointed to strong results for the rest of the year, propelling its shares towards their biggest daily gain in more than three years.
+STOCKHOLM A recovery in Ericsson's (ERICb.ST) network equipment business pointed to strong results for the rest of the year, propelling its shares toward their biggest daily gain in more than three years.

 In China, Ericsson is selling equipment for a massive rollout of fourth-generation mobile networks.
 In developed markets, it is benefiting from capacity upgrades as network operators cope with a surge in mobile data traffic.